PepperoniPingu/TMAG5273-MicroPython/README.md

 TMAG5273-MicroPython is a MicroPython library for the [TMAG5273 3 axis hall effect sensor](https://www.sparkfun.com/products/23880).

 This library supports the most common funationality of the TMAG5273.
-If your application requires hte more advanced features, please make an issue, make a PR, or contact me.
+If your application requires the more advanced features, please make an issue, make a PR, or contact me.

 ## XRP Robot Setup Guide ##
 1) Upload `TMAG5273.py` to your XRP robot